 Safety in Angola

-Expats are commonly concerned about the degree of personal safety in Angola, and the worry comes well-warranted in light of the country’s war ravaged past and the present high levels of violent crime.
-Though 27 years of intense civil strife officially came to an end in 2002, desperate poverty, widespread disease, shattered infrastructure and land mines littered throughout the countryside still continue to create very real concerns.
+Expats are often concerned about the degree of personal safety in Angola, and the worry comes well-warranted in light of the country’s war ravaged past and the present high levels of violent crime.
+Though years of intense civil strife officially came to an end in 2002, desperate poverty, widespread disease, shattered infrastructure and land mines littered throughout the countryside are still very real concerns.

 Crime in Angola

 The "resource curse", a development term used to describe the pattern of demise that accompanies resource rich countries and the disparity of wealth that follows, has instigated a culture of banditry and armed hold-ups in many of the provincial areas of Angola.

 Even safety in the more developed capital city of Luanda is a concern.
 Muggings and robberies can happen at any time, and expats are strongly advised against travelling alone at night or travelling through areas that have a potentially dangerous reputation.
 Walking after dark should be avoided.

 Areas popular with foreigners are often targeted, thus expats should be especially cautious when moving between nightspots on the Ilha do Cabo and when perusing marketplaces in Luanda.
 Other high-risk areas for crime in Luanda include Serpentine, Sembezanda and the Roche Pinto slum area located south of the city.

 Most international organisations in Luanda have strict safety regulations for their employees; these should be adhered to.
 In the same vein, most of these companies provide safe, secure accommodation and workplaces monitored by 24-hour guards.